matthiasprobst/h5RDMtoolbox/README.md

 ![Tests](https://github.com/matthiasprobst/h5RDMtoolbox/actions/workflows/tests.yml/badge.svg)

 *Note, that the repository is under current development!
-A first stable release is planned for version 0.2.0.*
+A first stable release is planned for Oktober, then being version 0.2.X.*

 The "HDF5 Research Data Management Toolbox" (h5rdmtoolbox) supports the data creation, processing and sharing of data using the HDF5 file format while fulfilling the [FAIR](https://www.nature.com/articles/sdata201618) principles.